-- 38.3.1 A technical foul is a player non-contact foul of a behavioural nature including, but not limited to: - Disregarding warnings given by officials. • - Disrespectfully touching the officials, the commissioner, the table officials or • the team bench personnel. - Disrespectfully communicating with the officials, the commissioner, the table • officials or the opponents. - Using language or gestures likely to offend or incite the spectators. • - Baiting an opponent or obstructing his vision by waving his hands near his • eyes. - Excessive swinging of elbows. • - Delaying the game by deliberately touching the ball after it passes through the • basket or by preventing a throw-in from being taken promptly. - Falling down to fake a foul. - Hanging on the ring in such a way that the weight of the player is supported by the ring, unless a player grasps the ring momentarily following a dunk shot or, in the judgement of an official, is trying to prevent injury to himself or to another player.
+- 38.3.1 A technical foul is a player non-contact foul of a behavioural nature including, but not limited to: - Disregarding warnings given by officials. - Disrespectfully touching the officials, the commissioner, the table officials or the team bench personnel. - Disrespectfully communicating with the officials, the commissioner, the table officials or the opponents. - Using language or gestures likely to offend or incite the spectators. - Baiting an opponent or obstructing his vision by waving his hands near his eyes. - Excessive swinging of elbows. - Delaying the game by deliberately touching the ball after it passes through the basket or by preventing a throw-in from being taken promptly. - Falling down to fake a foul. - Hanging on the ring in such a way that the weight of the player is supported by the ring, unless a player grasps the ring momentarily following a dunk shot or, in the judgement of an official, is trying to prevent injury to himself or to another player. - Goaltending during a last or only free throw by a defensive player.
+One (1) point shall be awarded to the offensive team, followed by the technical foul penalty charged against the defensive player. - 38.3.2 A technical foul by team bench personnel is a foul for disrespectfully communicating with or touching the officials, the commissioner, the table officials or the opponents, or an infraction of a procedural or an administrative nature.

-- Goaltending during a last or only free throw by a defensive player.
-One (1) point shall be awarded to the offensive team, followed by the technical foul penalty charged against the defensive player. - 38.3.2 A technical foul by a coach, assistant coach, substitute, excluded player or team follower is a foul for disrespectfully communicating with or touching the officials, the commissioner, the table officials or the opponents, or an infraction of a procedural or an administrative nature. - 38.3.3 A coach shall be disqualified when: - He is charged with two (2) technical fouls ('C') as a result of his personal unsportsmanlike behaviour. - He is charged with three (3) technical fouls, either all of them ('B') or one of them ('C'), as a result of unsportsmanlike behaviour of the team bench (assistant coach, substitute, excluded player or team follower). - 38.3.4 If a coach is disqualified under Art.
+- 38.3.3 A coach shall be disqualified when: - He is charged with two (2) technical fouls ('C') as a result of his personal unsportsmanlike behaviour. - He is charged with three (3) technical fouls, either all of them ('B') or one of them ('C'), as a result of the unsportsmanlike behaviour of other team bench personnel. - 38.3.4 If a coach is disqualified under Art.
 38.3.3, that technical foul shall be the only foul to be penalised and no additional penalty for the disqualification shall be administered.

-- 38.4.1 If a technical foul is committed: - By a player, a technical foul shall be charged against him as a player foul and shall count as one of the team fouls. - By a coach ('C'), assistant coach ('B'), substitute ('B'), excluded player ('B') or team follower ('B'), a technical foul shall be charged against the coach and shall not count as one of the team fouls. - 38.4.2 Two (2) free throws shall be awarded to the opponents, followed by: - A throw-in at the centre line extended, opposite the scorer's table. - A jump ball in the centre circle to start the first period.
+- 38.4.1 If a technical foul is committed: - By a player, a technical foul shall be charged against him as a player foul and shall count as one of the team fouls. - By team bench personnel, a technical foul shall be charged against the coach and shall not count as one of the team fouls. - 38.4.2 Two (2) free throws shall be awarded to the opponents, followed by: - A throw-in at the centre line extended, opposite the scorer's table. - A jump ball in the centre circle to start the first period.